Owls-Head-Solutions/OHS_Docker_Foundation/README.md

 network attached directory to the docker-machine virtual machine.
 You should have no need to ever run the docker-machine-nfs.sh script again.

+**NOTE: You may need to configure Oracle Virtual Box to disable the share that it uses as this may conflict with the new NFS share

 Should you need to log into the docker-machine virtual machine you can do so from "docker-machine ssh" in the quickstart terminal

 7.) now, from the quickstart terminal, leave the scripts directory so that you are in the root of the WP_Docker_Foundation project.
 Run